dadahcr2/reference/_pages/blog.md

 : hcr2.info: New Pe

 16 May
-- memes.hcr2.info: +poems
+: memes.hcr2.info: +poems
-- ~~hcr2.info hotrod aircontrol -> least used parts~~
+-:

 15 May
-- memes.hcr2.info: +1
+: memes.hcr2.info: +1
-- hcr2.info
+: hcr2.info
 	- next PE
 	- TE vehicle parts

 14 May
-- hcr2.info: New TE
+: hcr2.info: New TE

 10 May
-- hcr2.info
+: hcr2.info
 	- removed old PE
 	- updated team season bonus table

 8 May
-- fw.hcr2.info: weekly results and reference to nicknames
+: fw.hcr2.info: weekly results and reference to nicknames

 7 May
-- hcr2.info: next team and public events
+: hcr2.info: next team and public events
-- tips.hcr2.info: reformated "More advanced" section
+: tips.hcr2.info: reformated "More advanced" section

 5 May
 : hcr2.info: